deloachtech/backstack-demo/README.md

 > Please note that this project is not yet ready for production use.

-A starter project for `Vue` applications using the `Backstack API`.
+A starter project using the `Backstack API` for applications created with `Vue`.

 Built with: